jithendray/jithendray.github.io/_posts/2021-02-02-weight-initialization.md

 ---
+layout: post
-title: Weight Initialization
+title: "Weight Initialization"
-draft: false
-tags:
+tags: [machine-learning]
-  - machine-learning
-date: 2021-02-02
 ---
  In this article, I am writing some notes about weight initialization.
 I took these from various sources I am reading regarding this.
 Links and References at the end of the post!
 Consider reading them to get a clear understanding!